OpenGene/scrnapip/README.md

 ### 3. Seurat analysis

-This R script is used for all advanced analyses, and relevant parameters are set in the configuration file config.ini.
+This R script is used for all advanced analyses, and relevant parameters are set in the configuration file config_Example.ini.

 ```bash
 Rscript /home/bin/singlecell.r -i config_Example.ini